noaione/yuusha-shoukan-ln/sources/v05/chapter6.md

 [What the heck does this mean?!
 Why the heck did that happen to First Hero-sama?!
 You really are...
-Or rather, by the way you speak earlier, you knew about it long before, right!!?!]
+Or rather, by the way you speak earlier, you knew about it long before, right?!]

-[I-I’m sorry!!?!]
+[I-I’m sorry?!]

 [No, I’ve had enough, I will not forgive you anymore!!!
-You’ve just asked for my forgiveness a few days before... and not even a few days passed, you’re doing this now!!?!
+You’ve just asked for my forgiveness a few days before... and not even a few days passed, you’re doing this now?!
 I’m not asking you to not be acquainted with them, but can’t you properly report at all?!
 To begin with, you have always been...]

 [...I-I’m sorry.]